Abimbolu/AFCON-23-Analysis/README.md

 -   Pandas

 ### Exploratory Data Analysis
-This was performed using SQL queries.Please go through the query files attached,below are some key insights
+This was performed using SQL queries.
+Analyzed player distributions,correlations, and performance indicators.
+Identified trends and insights to understand the dynamics.
+Kindly go through the sql files attached for the queries.
+Below are some key insights;

 Finalist: Nigeria and Ivory Coast